Capability 5: complexity and uncertainty

 - when and how to seek advice from others.

-The skills needed are similar to those required in day-to-day practice, except they are needed at a higher level and must be maintained under stress.
+The skills required are similar to those needed in day-to-day practice, except they must be applied at a higher level and maintained under stress.

-Thus the primary, overarching skill needed is to maintain an entirely professional approach, using all knowledge and skills, in situations that can be challenging, stressful and often emotional.
+Thus, the primary, overarching skill needed is to maintain a completely professional approach, utilising all knowledge and skills, in situations that can be challenging, stressful, and often emotional.

 The other skills that an expert rehabilitation professional needs are to be able to: